CLIP-HPC/ansible-role-frontiersquid/README.md

 Size of the disk cache in MB.

+    frontiersquid_cpu_affinity: false

+Bind thread to CPU to boost performance.

     frontiersquid_customize:

-If the previous option do not add sufficent flexiblity, one can replace the whole sequence.
+If the previous option do not add sufficient flexibility, one can replace the whole sequence.

 Run several instances.
 See the [documentation](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Running_multiple_services) for details